ismailbenhallam/moroccan-prayer-times/README.md

 ### Commands

+- `prayertime next`: Show the time remaining until the next prayer.
 - `prayertime today`: Display today's prayer times for the configured city.
-- `prayertime next`: Show the time remaining until the next prayer.
 - `prayertime config`: Display the current configuration (city and language).
 - `prayertime setup`: Configure the preferred city and language.
 - `prayertime help`: Show the help message.

+> Note: the default command is `next`.

 ## Configuration